dustinkredmond/TimeCategory/README.md

 ```

 This super small library provides a Java wrapper to allow us to make similar calls in Java.
+We can get a `java.util.Date`, a `java.time.LocalDate`, or a `java.time.LocalDateTime`.

+We can either use chained method calls, or pass in a String which will be interpreted
+by Groovy.
+There is no advantage or disadvantage of using one over the other, but both
+syntaxes are included for developer convenience.

 ```
     import java.util.Date;